 “You have to be your dog’s advocate!
 My two go-to websites for finding a veterinarian that does well with pain:

-Whether your Tripawd has just come home from amputation surgery or you want to make sure they never hurt from a surgical procedure, we hope Dr. Petty’s tips help you be the best advocate you can be for your animal.”
+Whether your Tripawd has post-amputation recovery pain now, or you want to make sure they never hurt from a surgical procedure, we hope Dr. Petty’s tips help you be the best advocate you can be for your animal.”